ember-cli/eslint-plugin-ember/docs/rules/no-ember-testing-in-module-scope.md

-## Ember.testing is not allowed in modules scope
+## `Ember.testing` is not allowed in modules scope

 ### Rule name: `no-ember-testing-in-module-scope`

-Since ember-cli-qunit@4.1.0 / ember-qunit@3.0.0, Ember.testing is only set to
+Since ember-cli-qunit@4.1.0 / ember-qunit@3.0.0, `Ember.testing` is only set to
 true while a test is executing instead of all the time.
-Also, Ember.testing is a getter/setter in Ember and destructuring will only read its value at the time the module is evaluated. https://github.com/emberjs/ember-test-helpers/pull/227
+Also, `Ember.testing` is a getter/setter in Ember and destructuring will only read its value at the time of destructuring. https://github.com/emberjs/ember-test-helpers/pull/227

 ```javascript